Arnold Clark Automobiles

-Arnold Clark is a car dealer based in Glasgow, Scotland.
+Arnold Clark Automobiles Limited, trading as Arnold Clark, is a car dealer based in Glasgow, Scotland.
 As of 2025, the company has over 200 dealerships across the United Kingdom, and is one of the largest car dealerships in Europe.
 Annually, Arnold Clark sells in excess of 300,000 vehicles, and sells new vehicles from over 30 international countries.

 History

 Founding and early history

 The company was founded by Arnold Clark, who opened his first showroom in 1954 in Park Road in Glasgow.
 In 1963, Arnold Clark Finance was launched.
 In the 1960s the company began rental vehicles and in 1968 took over Grant, Melrose and Tennant giving the company an accident repair centre.

 Clark took over other motor businesses such as the Glasgow dealership McHarg, Rennie and Lindsay.
 Clark's biggest branch was gained through the takeover of Ross of Lochrin in Edinburgh.
 By 1989, there were twenty two Arnold Clark branches across Central Scotland and one in England.
 The rental part of the business now had 1400 rental cars and 350 light commercial vehicles.
 The company also had vehicle contract hire operations in Liverpool and Sheffield.
 In December 1989, he gained a further 13 dealerships in the North East of Scotland, with the purchase of Ron Hutcheson Motors Ltd. This took the number of people employed by the company to 1300.